-The Fox Glen Utilities water system serves a population of approximately 715 people in the residential community and approximately over 500 transients at three commercial facilities.
-The supply is from three primary wells.
-There is a backup well (Well 2), which can be placed in service on an emergency basis.
-The wells are pumped to provide an average daily production of about 115,000 gallons per day.
+The Shenandoah Junction MHP water system serves a population of approximately 545 people.
+The supply is from two active wells (Wells 2 & 3).
+Well 1 is not currently active.
+The two active wells are pumped to provide an average daily production of about 51,000 gallons per day.

 Surface waters can enter the ground water regime very quickly via direct injection through sinkholes or other fracture or solution openings.
 The type of flow in karst areas is described as being conduit flow and is delivered via strike oriented cave passages or along fault planes and fault passages.
-This subterranean drainage is a very complex regime.
-The estimated land area (approximately 4547 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The estimated land area (approximately 3678 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
 The SWAP program's consultant, RK&K Engineers, used Mod Flow as the ground water flow model to determine a portion of the delineated area along with a hydrogeologic boundary approach in which the boundaries are identified.